What are Residence Associations?

 East Campus Students' Association (ECSA)

-The East Campus Students’ Association (ECSA) is run by a team of elected residents and comprises all of the East Campus Village as members.
-Your ECSA Council’s duties include planning events and programs for residents, managing the East Campus Community Centre, coordinating a budget, recruiting volunteers and providing feedback to ensure that residents have the best year ever.
+The East Campus Students’ Association (ECSA) is run by a team of elected residents and comprises all East Campus Village (ECV) residences which do not have an individual residence association (i.e HUB and International House).
+ECSA's duties include planning events and programs for residents, managing the East Campus Community Centre (ECC), coordinating a budget, recruiting volunteers and providing feedback to ensure that residents have a great year.

 HUB Community Association (HCA)

-Your HUB Community Association is run by a team of elected residents.
-All HUB residents are members of the HCA, paying mandatory fees that help the HCA provide essential services to all.
-Your HCA Council’s duties include planning events and programs for residents, managing The Vault (HUB Community Centre, bottom of stairwell 9114), running the HCA executive office (renting movies, vacuums, etc.) and the HUB English Conversation Club, providing volunteer opportunities, creating the monthly HUB newsletter and providing feedback to ensure that residents have the best year ever.
+Your HUB Community Association (HCA) is run by a team of elected residents.
+All HUB residents that pay the residence membership fee can access the services provided by HCA.
+Your HCA Council’s duties include planning events and programs for residents, managing The Vault (HUB Community Centre, bottom of stairwell 9114), running the HCA executive office (renting movies, vacuums, etc.), hosting the HUB English Conversation Club, providing volunteer opportunities and creating the monthly HUB newsletter.

-Spokescouncil is a cooperative group of I-House residents who, among other important roles, organize social events and make decisions concerning I-House.
-All I-House residents are part of Spokescouncil automatically, and are welcome to participate in the Spokescouncil meetings.
-Meetings dates are listed in the calendar and are generally every second Sunday.
-Get involved in life at I-House – plan events and trips, write for the newsletter and make decisions that impact your community.
+The International House Community Council (IHCC) is a cooperative group of International House residents who, among other important roles, organize social events and make decisions concerning I-House.
+All I-House residents are apart of the International House Community Council if they pay their residence fees and are welcome to participate in Community Council meetings.
+Elected representatives serve the Community Council by becoming part of the Community Council Facilitation Team (FT Team).
+The FT Team help to run Community Council, host events and create a culturally diverse community.
+Community Council meeting dates are listed in the I-House calendar and are generally every second Sunday.
+Get involved in life at I-House – plan events and trips, write for the newsletter and make decisions that impact your community!

 Lister Hall Students' Association (LHSA)

-The Lister Hall Students' Association (LHSA) works to program for all residents of the community, advocates for the community's best interests, and creates a welcoming environment in Lister for all residents and visitors.
+The Lister Hall Students' Association (LHSA) works to provide programs for all residents of the Lister community, advocates for the community's best interests and creates a welcoming environment in Lister for all residents and visitors.

 Students' Union Building